cplancich/Node_ReadMe_Generator/README.md

 ## Installation

 Clone the repository files to your local machine and navigate to the root directory of that folder in your terminal / gitbash window.
 Run the command 'node index.js' and answer the prompts until the console message "Success!" is displayed.
 A Generated_README.md file is then rendered to the output folder based off the user's prompt responses.

+Note: This application will not run if [Node.js](https://nodejs.org/en/) is not installed on your machine.

 ## Usage

-Quickly generate formatted README.md files with ease in this Node-based application.
+Quickly generate README.md files formatted for use with Github repositories with ease in this Node-based application.

 ## License